ProfRandom/WCB-Canon/Extant Files/Animotic Orders.md

 > “…the propensity of plate tectonics seems to have a peak between 1 and 5 Earth masses… a geological perspective suggests the optimal mass of a planemon is about 2 M⊕.”

 **Relation to WCB Classifications**
-In *Worlds by the Numbers*, **Rheatic planemons** encompass the superhabitable concept, with parameter refinements for internal consistency within WCB’s classification system.
+In *Worlds by the Numbers*, **Argeic planemons** encompass the superhabitable concept, with parameter refinements for internal consistency within WCB’s classification system.

 **References**
 - Heller, René, and John Armstrong.
 “Superhabitable Worlds.” *PubMed* (National Library of Medicine, December 31, 2013). [https://pubmed.ncbi.nlm.nih.gov/24380533/](https://pubmed.ncbi.nlm.nih.gov/24380533/)